Beit Shalom Jewish Community

-Temple Emanuel is a Reform synagogue located on the east side of Davenport, Iowa, United States.
-Organized in 1861, it is the oldest Jewish congregation in Iowa.
-It is affiliated with the Union for Reform Judaism (UAHC).
+Beit Shalom Jewish Community is a Reform Jewish shared synagogue located at 2215 East Kimberly Road, on the east side of Davenport, Iowa, in the United States.
+The shared community facility was established in 2019 and is home to two congregations, Temple Emanuel, established in 1861, and Congregation Beth Israel, established in 1936.
+Temple Emanuel is the oldest Jewish congregation in Iowa and both congregation are affiliated with the Union for Reform Judaism.